 - Focus on collecting customer references

 Offer these first few customers special consideration, and in return request publishable information and word of mouth help.
-If, considering your personal efforts, you can not gain their assistance, consider it the red flag that the corporation should not measure up at the planned pace.
+If considering your personal efforts, you can not gain their assistance, consider it a red flag that the corporation should not measure up at the planned pace.

 - Target nationwide stores or your industry groups

-As the final proof of your market strategy and product concept for the major rivals, you require strong recognition, reputation and input from these organisations.
+As the final proof of your market strategy and product concept for the major rivals, you require strong recognition, reputation, and input from these organizations.
 This may also be an outstanding source of feedback as an integral part of this final launch and scale-up.